 Benefits are offered for a number of different injury scenarios, including:

-Permanent total disability.
-This term indicates the employee has suffered an injury which leaves him incapable of ever returning to work.
+- Permanent total disability.
+This term indicates the employee has suffered an injury which leaves him or her incapable of ever returning to work.

 Which Iowa Employers Must Carry Workers’ Compensation Insurance?

 Most Iowa employers must offer workers’ compensation insurance.
 Before operating any business, an employer must either purchase workers’ insurance or be approved by the appropriate agencies to self-insure.
 Also, employers may not deduct any money from employee paychecks for the payment of workers’ compensation insurance.

 Consequences for Failing to Obtain or Maintain Workers’ Comp Insurance

 If an employer fails to meet his obligations with regard to workers’ compensation insurance, the state can and will impose stiff penalties.
 Businesses could be charged with a Class D felony and face consequences that include: